en

 If the pensioner does not collect the instalment from the “support partner”, payment of the pension is suspended as a precautionary measure by the bank, starting with the next instalment.

-For assistance with the verification of the life certificate, pensioners, proxies delegates and attorneys may contact the Citibank service via:
+For assistance with the verification of the life certificate, pensioners, delegates and attorneys may contact the Citibank service via:

 • the dedicated web page;